vygr/ChrysaLisp/STATUS.md

 New `(escape string)` charclass lib function.
 Editor now uses this to auto escape the pattern if in regexp mode when useing `action-set-find-text`.

+New Docs application section handler for widget embedding.
+The `EDITOR.md` and `VIEWER.md` docs show the idea.

 ------

 Profile app updated to use a syntax highlighted buffer, and to follow the Debug